 6. “Do you have an ERP or CMMS and/or an IIoT roadmap you are working towards?”

 This gets at the level in which you can start integrating SensrTrx to other systems.
 We have worked with organizations that care most about visibility, so connecting to the ERP is a way in which operational data can easily be shared across the organization and viewed as business intelligence that might affect pricing and your ability to fulfill orders.

 For some, connecting and gathering data from the plant floor is part of an overall drive towards automation and more reliable manufacturing.
 CMMS integration provides a powerful way to automate maintenance and build up a data set from which a preventative maintenance plan can be based on saving hours of machine availability by eliminating unplanned downtime.

 By discussing the answer to these questions with you, we’ll have a great idea of the best way that SensrTrx can meet your goals.
-The next step is to schedule a customized demo or watch this demo to learn first-hand how SensrTrx’s flexible, affordable solution can be scaled to your business and your needs.
+The next step is to watch this demo to learn first-hand how SensrTrx’s flexible, affordable solution can be scaled to your business and your needs.